203rd Military Intelligence Battalion: Invasion

-After training for three months in the austere northern Kuwaiti desert, A Company crossed the berm into Iraq with V Corps and 1st Marine Expeditionary Force (MEF) April 5 and 6, 2003, while the remainder of the battalion was staging in several locations in theater, including Udairi and Camp Doha, Kuwait.
-On April 29 (incidentally also Saddam's birthday), B Company entered Iraq by convoy from Udairi, escorted by Special Forces.
-By May 5 battalion commander LTC James "Boe" Young reported to families back home that the entirety of the battalion was moving into Iraq within the following week.
+After training for three months in the austere northern Kuwaiti desert, A Company crossed the berm into Iraq with V Corps and 1st Marine Expeditionary Force (MEF) 5 and 6 April 2003, while the remainder of the battalion was staging in several locations in theater, including Udairi and Camp Doha, Kuwait.
+On 29 April (incidentally also Saddam's birthday), B Company entered Iraq by convoy from Udairi, escorted by Special Forces.
+By 5 May battalion commander LTC James "Boe" Young reported to families back home that the entirety of the battalion was moving into Iraq within the following week.
 HHC and B Company arrived in Kuwait without their equipment, which was coming by sea, while C Company flew with their equipment.
 The battalion would either have to wait in Udairi for the equipment to arrive, or borrow equipment to move into Iraq and begin collecting.
 Worse still, the 203rd's doctrine was designed for conventional conflicts, in which the 203rd would 'bring up the rear' sifting through material safely once an area was secured.
 The unit lacked training and weapons to operate in the semi-permissive environment that suddenly existed in Iraq.
 The battalion commander described his decision at the time:First, the sooner we get started, the sooner we will finish.
 Second, the security situation is reasonable now but may deteriorate over time as the resistance elements get more organized.
 Third, the looting is severe and any equipment that is out there and on our collection list could well be lost two months from now.
 I gave the group about four days to get used to the heat and the time change before moving into Iraq.
 One of my fellow battalion commanders is a friend from Georgia.
 His unit has spent the entire war at Udairi and is anxious to help in any way.
 He agreed to loan us about 15 vehicles and trailers and a mobile kitchen until our equipment arrives.
 I also got the [513th MI] Brigade to agree to provide me 54 of their long-range surveillance (LRS) platoon soldiers—all excellent infantrymen—to serve as security elements during movement and missions.
 This is the first of many handshake deals with friends that will prove to make up the backbone of our logistical support going forward."

 – LTC James V. "Boe" Young Jr.The LRS soldiers from H Company (Long Range Surveillance), 221st MI Battalion, were utilized extensively, accompanying almost every JCMEC collection mission.